corda/corda-docs-portal/content/en/docs/corda-enterprise/4.6/cordapps/token-selection.md

 **In-memory selection** is a much faster method of choosing the right token reserves to use in a transaction.
 However, you may decide you prefer **Database** selection as it keeps the database as the only active source of truth for your tokens.

+## Token selection and soft-locking

+Soft Locking is implemented in the vault to try and prevent a node constructing transactions that attempt to use the same input(s) simultaneously.
+Such transactions would result in naturally wasted work when the notary rejects them as double spend attempts.

+Soft locks are automatically applied to coin selection (eg. cash spending) to ensure that no two transactions attempt to spend the same fungible states.
+The outcome of such an eventuality will result in an `InsufficientBalanceException` for one of the requesters if there are insufficient number of fungible states available to satisfy both requests.

+In addition, if you use Tokens SDK 1.2.2, token selection also checks whether it would have been possible to satisfy the amount if some of these tokens had not been soft locked.
+If this would have been possible, then an `InsufficientNotLockedBalanceException` is thrown.

 ## Token selection with multithreaded SMM

 A multithreaded environment is characterised by running tokens with Corda Enterprise where the number of flow workers is configured to be > 1.

 You can only use in-memory selection in a multithreaded environment.
 This is  because a cache of available tokens balances are maintained for querying in the JVM.
 This means the query time to select available tokens is extremely fast, preventing the need for soft-locking tokens in the DB.
 Tokens are simply selected, added to a transaction and spent.

-In DB selection, token states must be queried from the vault and “selected” by soft locking the record in the database.
+In DB selection, token states must be queried from the vault and “selected” by soft-locking the record in the database.
 This doesn’t work in a multi-threaded environment and multiple threads running at the same time may end up selecting the same token state to be spent.
-This will lead to the node throwing an `InsufficientBalanceException` as all available token states (and associated records) are reserved for other concurrent transactions.
+This will lead to the node throwing an `InsufficientBalanceException` or `InsufficientNotLockedBalanceException` as all available token states (and associated records) are reserved for other concurrent transactions.
 While this won’t jeopardize data, it could impact the performance of your application.

 ## Move tokens using Database Selection